smortezapoor/photogrammabot_pub/Readme.md

 ## Hardware

-The robot has:
+The robot is made of:
-- [Kobuki base](http://kobuki.yujinrobot.com/about2/) as the base of the robot.
+- [Kobuki base](http://kobuki.yujinrobot.com/about2/) with 8S2P 8800mAh battery as the base of the robot.
-- [Raspberry Pi 4B 8GB RAM](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) and touchscreen display kit with [Ubiquity Ubuntu-mate 16.04 Xenial](https://downloads.ubiquityrobotics.com/pi.html) and [ROS Kinetic](http://wiki.ros.org/kinetic) as onboard computer.
+- [Raspberry Pi 4B 8GB RAM](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) and touchscreen display kit with Ubuntu-mate 18.04 and [ROS Melodic](http://wiki.ros.org/melodic) as onboard computer.
 - [PhantomX micro turret](https://www.trossenrobotics.com/p/phantomX-robot-turret.aspx) with [ArbotiX-M Robotcontroller](https://www.trossenrobotics.com/p/phantomX-robot-turret.aspx) to control the angle of the camera.
 - Sony Camera Multiport S2 adapter with charging capability.
 - Sony Camera with external shutter trigger S2 multiport.